Kalichstein-Laredo-Robinson Trio Biography

 —American Record Guide

-In December 2001, Musical America named the Kalichstein-Laredo-Robinson Trio the Ensemble of the Year for 2002.
-The 2003-04 season was their first as Chamber Ensemble in Residence at the Kennedy Center, an honor which has continued to thrill the Trio throughout subsequent seasons.
-They were also awarded the first annual Samuel Sanders Collaborative Artists Award by the Foundation for Recorded Music.
+Musical America named the Kalichstein-Laredo-Robinson Trio the "Ensemble of the Year" for 2002.
+The 2003-04 season was their first as "Chamber Ensemble in Residence" at the Kennedy Center, an honor which has continued to thrill the Trio throughout subsequent seasons.
+They were also awarded the first annual "Samuel Sanders Collaborative Artists Award" (2002) by the Foundation for Recorded Music as well as in 2011.
 The steady stream of honors marks the high esteem that the classical music field holds for the Kalichstein-Laredo-Robinson Trio.

 During their past seasons, the Kalichstein-Laredo-Robinson Trio has maintained a heavy touring schedule that has taken them across the globe.
 Memorable concerts over the years include the Trio's performance on Carnegie Hall's Centennial Series; tours of Japan, New Zealand and Australia; a series with the Guarneri Quartet featuring Brahms' entire literature for piano and strings; the Beethoven cycle on Lincoln Center's Great Performers Series (the first time the complete Beethoven piano trios were performed at Lincoln Center), premieres of Richard Danielpour's piano quartet, Book of Hours, and performances across America and Europe of new concertos written exclusively for the Trio by David Ott and Ellen Taaffe Zwilich.
 Other performances include dates in Los Angeles, Boston, San Francisco, Detroit, Dallas, Cincinnati, Portland, Florida, North Carolina, Texas, and the Tanglewood Music Festival.

 The Trio is honored that the Chamber Music Society of Detroit has created the Kalichstein-Laredo-Robinson International Trio Award (KLRITA), an initiative with a two-fold purpose: to salute the Trio's contribution to chamber music worldwide and to encourage and enhance the careers of promising young piano trios.
-The KLRITA, in which 20 presenters nationwide participate, is awarded to a new ensemble every two years.
+The KLRITA, in which 20 major presenters nationwide participate, is awarded to a new ensemble every two years.
 The first ensemble was the exciting young American group, the Claremont Trio, the second award was presented to the Trio con Brio Copenhagen of Denmark, the third to the ATOS Trio of Germany and the current award to Morgenstern Trio of Germany.

 (Please list complete names - avoid the abbreviation KLR)